Leslla2026/Leslla2026.github.io/hidden_book_abstracts.md

 ### Opening Session 2

-- [Manuela Pinto](#manuela-pinto,-Universiteit-Utrecht.), [Darin Nshiwi](#darin-nshiwi,-Universiteit-Utrecht.), [Ali Işik](#ali-işik,--Universiteit-Utrecht.), [Birgen Işik](#birgen-işik,-Universiteit-Utrecht.), _A Dream Too Far: Dutch Learning Needs of Asylum Seekers and Current Dutch Learning Policy and Practices at the Asylum Seeker Center_
+- [Manuela Pinto, Darin Nshiwi, Ali Işik, Birgen Işik ](#pinto), _A Dream Too Far: Dutch Learning Needs of Asylum Seekers and Current Dutch Learning Policy and Practices at the Asylum Seeker Center_
-- [Katharina Obens](#katharina-obens,-Humboldt-Universität-zu-Berlin.), [Ioanna Liakou](#ioanna-liakou,-Humboldt-Universität-zu-Berlin.), [David Zimmermann](#david-zimmermann,-Humboldt-Universität-zu-Berlin.), _A Participatory Design-Based Research Approach to the Professionalisation of Inclusive Language Education for Adult Refugees with Learning Difficulties_
+- [Katharina Obens, Ioanna Liakou, David Zimmermann](#obens), _A Participatory Design-Based Research Approach to the Professionalisation of Inclusive Language Education for Adult Refugees with Learning Difficulties_
-- [Kathrin Drews](#kathrin-drews,-Mercator-Institut-für-Mehrsprachigkeit-und-sprachliche-Bildung,-Universität-zu-Köln.), [Ina-Maria Maahs](#ina-maria-maahs,-Mercator-Institut-für-Mehrsprachigkeit-und-sprachliche-Bildung,-Universität-zu-Köln.), _From needs analysis to module design: Digital teacher training for the literacy of multilingual learners with limited and/or interrupted schooling_
+- [Kathrin Drews, Ina-Maria Maahs ](#drews), _From needs analysis to module design: Digital teacher training for the literacy of multilingual learners with limited and/or interrupted schooling_
-- [Matilde Grünhage-Monetti](#matilde-grünhage-monetti,⁠⁠-language-for-Work-European-Centre-of-Modern-Languages-Council-of-Europe.), [Siliva Miglio](#siliva-miglio,-language-for-Work-European-Centre-of-Modern-Languages-Council-of-Europe.), [Olessia Götzinger](#olessia-götzinger,-Bildungszentrum-Oberjosbach.), _Empowering L2 practitioners and labor market actors to support work-related language and literacy development by adult migrants_
+- [Matilde Grünhage-Monetti, Silvia Miglio, Olessia Götzinger](#grünhage-monetti), _Empowering L2 practitioners and labor market actors to support work-related language and literacy development by adult migrants_

-<a id="Pinto"></a>
-<a id="Nshiwi"></a>
-<a id="Işik"></a>
-<a id="Işik"></a>
+<a id="pinto"></a>
 ### Manuela Pinto, Universiteit Utrecht
 ### Darin Nshiwi, Universiteit Utrecht
 ### Ali Işik, Universiteit Utrecht